kubernauts/kubernauts-kubernetes-training-courses/courses/novice.md

 If you prefer to deploy Kubernetes on AWS or OpenStack, please follow our [Kops Faststart guide](https://kubernauts.gitbooks.io/kubernauts-kops-faststart/content/) or use our [TK8 installer](https://github.com/kubernauts/tk8) or the [Kubespray Essentials](https://kubernauts.gitbooks.io/kubespray-essentials/content/).

+If you'd like to run a X node Kubernetes Cluster locally with Kubeadm Vagrant \(with VirtualBox provider\), please [follow this guide](https://github.com/arashkaffamanesh/kubeadm-vagrant).

-Get the code for the training
+## Get the code for the training

-## Checkout the code of Kubernetes By Example
+### Checkout the code of Kubernetes By Example

 $ git clone [https://github.com/openshift-evangelists/kbe](https://github.com/openshift-evangelists/kbe)
 $ cd kbe/specs/

-## Checkout the code of Kubernetes By Action
+### Checkout the code of Kubernetes By Action

 $ git clone [https://github.com/luksa/kubernetes-in-action.git](https://github.com/luksa/kubernetes-in-action.git)
 $ cd kubernetes-in-action/